RADIATE – Research And Development with Ion Beams Advancing Technology in Europe

 Reach-through to industry will be enhanced and self-sustainability of the network and its provisions will be achieved based on the economic success associated with the growth of industrial service and technology transfer activities.
 Joint Research activities involving the industrial partners will target specific challenges for major advances across multiple subfields of ion beam science and technology, thus reinforcing Europe’s leading position in ion beam science and technology.

-The project is funded by EU Commission under Horizon 2020 research and innovation programme
+The project is co-funded by EU Commission under Horizon 2020 research and innovation programme

 Starting date: January 2019